-Mercedes EQS performance, motor & drive
+Mercedes EQS review: performance, motor & drive

 It packs a punch, and despite its length the EQS still feels agile thanks to rear-wheel steering; it can’t match the S-Class when it comes to ride comfort, however

 While more variants are expected to arrive in future, so far only two versions of the EQS are available in the UK: the basic 450+ gets a single 324bhp electric motor powering the rear wheels, then there's the EQS 53 4MATIC+ high-performance model, which we’ve reviewed separately here.
 Some other markets get the EQS 580 4MATIC, which features two motors (one on each axle) and produces 516bhp.

 Much like Mercedes' other electric offerings, there are various levels of regenerative braking to choose from.
 As well as what are effectively ‘on’ and ‘off’ settings, the EQS also features ‘intelligent recuperation’, which uses the car's various cameras and computers to decide when to feed power back into the battery.
 While not foolproof, it works well in everyday driving situations, with the car slowing for roundabouts and matching the speed of the vehicle in front.
 The system can even bring the car to a complete stop.